awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

 1. After the policy is validated, choose **Apply Policy**\.

 Now create an IAM role to use for cross\-account access, and configure it so that *AccountA* can assume the role\.
-This role must contain policies that allow access to the AWS CodeDeploy resources and the Amazon S3 bucket used to store artifacts in *AccountA*\.
+This role must contain policies that allow access to the CodeDeploy resources and the Amazon S3 bucket used to store artifacts in *AccountA*\.

 **To configure the cross\-account role in IAM**